openvinotoolkit/openvino/docs/install_guides/installing-openvino-from-archive-linux.md

 OpenCV is necessary to run demos from Open Model Zoo (OMZ).
 Some OpenVINO samples can also extend their capabilities when compiled with OpenCV as a dependency.
 To install OpenCV for OpenVINO, see the [instructions on Github](https://github.com/opencv/opencv/wiki/BuildOpenCV4OpenVINO).

 ### <a name="optional-steps"></a>Step 4 (Optional): Configure Inference on Non-CPU Devices
+OpenVINO Runtime has a plugin architecture that enables you to run inference on multiple devices without rewriting your code.
+Supported devices include integrated GPUs, discrete GPUs, NCS2, VPUs, and GNAs.
+See the instructions below to set up OpenVINO on these devices.

 @sphinxdirective
 .. tab:: GPU